-Subject to COBRA and applicable law, a member will no longer be eligible for benefits under Alliance Group Care Program when the member is no longer an employee meeting all of the criteria set forth by the Public Authority.
-(See Section 13: Individual Continuation of Benefits for further information.)
+Subject to COBRA and applicable law, a member will no longer be eligible for benefits under the Alliance Group Care program when the member is no longer an employee meeting all of the criteria set forth by the Public Authority.
+(See Chapter 13: Individual continuation of benefits for further information.)

-Notification of Eligibility Changes
+Notification of eligibility changes